Lincoln Navigator

-The Lincoln Navigator is a full-size luxury SUV marketed and sold by the Lincoln Motor Company brand of Ford Motor Company since the 1998 model year.
-Sold primarily in North America, the Navigator is the Lincoln counterpart of the Ford Expedition.
-It is the heaviest production Lincoln ever built, and is also the Lincoln with the greatest cargo capacity and the first non-limousine Lincoln to offer seating for more than six people.
+The Lincoln Navigator is a full-size luxury SUV marketed by the Lincoln brand of Ford since the 1998 model year.
+Sold in North America, it is based on the Ford Expedition.
+It is the heaviest production Lincoln, the Lincoln with the greatest cargo capacity, and the first non-limousine Lincoln to offer seating for more than six people.

-Lincoln Navigator production was sourced from 1997 to 2009 at the Michigan Assembly Plant in Wayne, Michigan.
+Production was sourced from 1997 to 2009 at the Michigan Assembly Plant in Wayne, Michigan.
 Since 2009, production has also been sourced from the Kentucky Truck Plant in Louisville, Kentucky.

 Background

 At the end of the 1980s, in the United States, sport-utility vehicles gradually began to transition from dedicated off-road vehicles towards dedicated family vehicles, similar to station wagons.
 In 1991, the Jeep Grand Wagoneer (SJ) ended its almost unchanged 28-year production run.
 The vehicle had gained a famous reputation for its high content, featuring the same content as a luxury sedan.
 A smaller, unibody Grand Cherokee (ZJ) was induced during 1992 that offered new luxury equipment and class-exclusive features.
 General Motors introduced the Oldsmobile Bravada in 1990 and Ford later introduced the Mercury Mountaineer in 1996, convincing several other manufacturers to introduce mid-size luxury SUVs.
 As full-size SUVs such as the Chevrolet Suburban and Ford Expedition are highly profitable vehicles, the Lincoln Navigator was positioned by Ford as a full-sized, luxury SUV.